SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/TheBasics.md

 ### Declaring Constants and Variables

-Constants and variables must be declared and initialized with a value before they're used.
 You declare constants with the `let` keyword and variables with the `var` keyword.
 Here's an example of how constants and variables can be used